 The appropriateness of an A-B Trust should be discussed with the Estate Planning Attorney.

 Under the current Federal Estate and Gift Tax laws, there is a limitation on the amount of gifts that can be made that “skip” or bypass a generation.
 Accordingly complex rules have been adopted to determining whether a generation has been “skipped”.
 If there is a skip and the amount of the estate and gift exceed the available exclusion, a Generation Skipping Tax is imposed.

-Third Party Special Needs Trusts (“SNT”) are utilized when an intended beneficiary suffers from a disability and is receiving Public Benefits.
-The Special Needs Trust is specifically designed so that a gift, either by will or trust, will not adversely effect the Public Benefits available to the beneficiary it will merely supplement, not replace, the Public Benefits.
+Third-Party Special Needs Trusts (“SNT”) are utilized when an intended beneficiary suffers from a disability and is receiving Public Benefits.
+The Special Needs Trust is specifically designed so that a gift, either by will or trust, will not adversely affect the Public Benefits available to the beneficiary it will merely supplement, not replace, the Public Benefits.
 Without a Special Needs Trust in an appropriate situation, the Beneficiary might be disqualified from receiving Public Benefits until the gift was exhausted.

 A simple will is an instrument expressing the intent of the person as to how his Estate is to be administered and distributed on death.
 The will, unless a holographic will, will require two (2) witnesses each other sign and who witness the signing by the person creating the will or in whose presence the will is declared to be the will of the person creating the will.
 Simple wills are commonly used in small estates that won’t require a Probate.

 A Pour-over Will is a will that is used in conjunction with another estate planning instrument.
 The function of the will is to transfer any assets that are subject to Probate to the desired instrument.
 The most common use of a Pour Over Will is in conjunction with a Revocable Living Trust that contains the provisions governing disposition of the decedent’s estate.